MetaSolutionsAB/rdforms/README.md

 In Chrome this is done by starting the browser with the following flag: --allow-file-access-from-files

+# Samples

+A good way to start is to take a look at the samples.

+## samples/example1.html

+1. Loads the library and necessary CSS.
+2. Loads the correct javascript components (classes) AMD-style.
+3. Creates a minimal RDF graph manually.
+4. Creates a minimal RDForms template manually.
+5. Creates the editor UI from the RDF graph, a given resource, a template and an HTML node.

+## samples/example2.html

+Different from example1 in the sense that it loads the graph and template from separate files (AMD-style, pure XHR is ok as well).
+It also shows four different ways to initialize RDForms:

+### Built version - example2.html

+Similar to example1.html

+### Dev version - example2-dev.html

+Loads from the source directory directly, take inspiration from this approach if you need to test new code and want to avoid the delay of the building process.

+### Hosted version - example2-hosted.html

+When you have a stable release that you want to depend on, you can deploy it anywhere and just point to it, i.e. it does not have to reside on the same system as the webpage where it is used.
+RDForms is packaged as a single js-file and two css files.

+### CDN - example2-CDN.html

+This is a variant of the hosted version where RDForms is provided as a layer on top of the dojo core layer.
+Hence, dojo-core is loaded from a CDN such as ajax.googleapis.com and the RDForms layer is loaded from another server.
+This approach requires that RDForms is built using the build-layer.sh command.

+## samples/example3.html

+This example shows how you can provide specific functionality using the system module to provide a good integration with a surrounding web plattform.
+In short it shows how to configure how:

+1. links should be opened
+2. to open a dialog for choosing system specific values ("choices")
+3. to load the system specific values ("choices") again at a later point

 # Authoring RDForms templates in a UI

 It is perfectly feasible to construct the RDForms templates by hand in a text editor of some sort.
 But for the beginner it is